weltensurfer/2DTagging/README.md

 # Flavour Response #

 ## Introduction ##
-This Repository contains standalone tools for CMS flavour response studies.
+This Repository contains standalone tools for flavour response studies.
 Currently this includes the matrix inversion of the 2DTagging method.

-More information can be found at the corresponding [twiki page](https://twiki.cern.ch/twiki/bin/viewauth/CMS/JESFlavorStudies "JES Flavour twiki")
+More information can be found at the corresponding [CMS twiki page](https://twiki.cern.ch/twiki/bin/viewauth/CMS/JESFlavorStudies "JES Flavour twiki").

 ## Dependencies ##
 The entire code is written in **python**, specifically for the `python2` LTS version `2.7`.

-* Needed python packages:
+Needed python packages:
 * `pyroot` for handling root files and histograms
 * `numpy` for calculations

 ## 2DTagging Method ##
 This tool extracts the MC-Truth flavour composition and the MPF response in each zone from the input histogramms and determines the jet response for each flavour (uds, c, b and gluon) using the matrix inversion.